-Another small-capacity model on our list of best aquarium filters!
+Another small-capacity model on our list of best quality aquarium filters!
 This model by Eheim supports up to 92-gallon water tanks.
 But is it a good choice for those who have smaller fish tanks?

 Like the other Eheim filter we examined a little bit earlier, this unit doesn’t have too many functions and features.
 EHEIM 250 comes with simple and non-adjustable nozzles.
 It doesn’t have auto priming, meaning that you will need to spend some time on figuring out how to do it.
 Also it doesn’t have separate filter media baskets.
-Long story short, Eheim Classic External Canister Filter only does what it has been created for, which is filtering aquarium water.
+Long story short, Eheim Classic External Filter only does what it has been created for, which is filtering aquarium water.

 Does it do well?
 The answer will mostly depend on the kind of filter media you use.
-Unfortunately, Eheim Classic filter doesn’t have any separate media baskets, so you will have to just stuff all the necessary media inside the canister, which will be a little bit less organized than it would be with baskets.
+Unfortunately, Eheim Classic filter doesn’t have any separate media baskets, so you will have to just stuff all the necessary media inside the filtration chamber, which will be a little bit less organized than it would be with baskets.

 This Eheim filter is backed up by a 2-year warranty.

 - Good performance for up to 92 gallon tank.

 - Supports a wide range of filter media.

 9. Fluval G6 Advanced Filtration System